In this article

 Cash flow from operating activities is different from net income (found on the income statement, another important financial statement), which factors in non-cash items.
 From that perspective, cash flow from operations is a better indicator of a company’s liquidity.
 It’s possible for a company to have a positive net income and negative cash flow from operations, and vice versa.

-What is cash flow from operating activities?
+What are examples of cash flows from operating activities?

 Cash flow from operating activities, also known as operating cash flow, is a measure of how much money comes into and goes out of a company through its normal operations, selling goods or providing services within a given period.
 Activities that might result in cash flow from operating activities include: